 |Problem: Leaders guided by "tyranny of the urgent," lack of time to

 prepare, unexpected schedule changes.
 Good intentions with no follow-through|

 Solution: Schedule 20-30 minutes before breakfast (or another set time) for team members to be alone with God.
 Provide on-field devotional Bible studies to help participants grow in their spiritual walk.

 |Problem: Time and schedule demands on returning students,

-workers, professionals.
-Failure to understand or feel the need for readjusting to a person's own
+workers, and professionals.
+Failure to understand or feel the need to readjust to a person's own

 culture can later cause serious problems for returnees.|